moefangsubs/bat-merging-jpg/README.md

 ### 2. **Windows OS**
 - This script is designed to work on Windows-based systems using batch commands (`.bat`).
--

 ### 3. **Bulk Rename Utility (optional)**
-- If you find it difficult to rename your files one by one, just use this freeware software
+- If you find it difficult to rename your files one by one, just use this software
 - [Download here](https://www.bulkrenameutility.co.uk/).